Logiqx/gps-details/docs/devices/motion/rate/walking/README.md

-The Nyquist theorem explains artefacts / aliasing in 2 Hz and 1 Hz data when walking.
+The Nyquist theorem explains the artefacts / aliasing in 2 Hz and 1 Hz data when walking.

 - Interesting beating effect in 2 Hz data and misleading sinusoids in 1 Hz data.
 - When walking, 2s and 10s speeds are completely wrong when logging at 1 Hz.
   - Need to use longer time / distance for the sinusoidal effect to be attenuated.
 - Max 2s is largely unaffected for 2 Hz logging but the beating effect still presents an issue.
-  - Need to use filtering or moving averages to get sensible results.
+  - Need to use filtering / smoothing / averaging to get sensible results, or choose a higher logging rate.
 - Conceivable that similar artefacts / aliasing could also happen when pumping the sail with a specific cadence.